Through The Fibro Fog

 Jump to Recipe Print Recipe

-overhead view of two glasses of apple ginger mocktail with an apple next to them.
+overhead view of two glasses of apple juice mocktail with an apple next to them.

 This mocktail with apple juice is very simple to make, and with items most of us have to hand in the fridge or pantry.
-Suitable for both kids and adults alike, it makes your apple juice feel a little more fancy!
+It's deliciously sweet with a zingy hint of spice from ginger, and makes your apple juice feel a little more fancy!

 If you love the apple ginger combo, then check out my apple ginger juice which is a fun and healthy breakfast idea!